Home | Start The Analyst | FAQ | Search | Health Discussion Forum

-Cervical arthritis is an osteoarthritic condition affecting the upper spine.
+Arthritis in the neck, known as Cervical Arthritis, is an osteoarthritic condition affecting the upper spine.
 The vertebrae in the neck, known anatomically as the cervical vertebrae, begin to degenerate, accompanied by degeneration in the flexible disks of shock-absorbing cartilage that fit between them.
 These changes gradually narrow the space in the vertebra called the foramen.
 This narrowing causes compression on the nerves leading from the spinal cord in the neck; the nerves become inflamed, producing pain in the neck that may radiate to the arms.

-The cervical vertebrae are the seven vertebrae that form the upper part of your spine, between the skull and the chest.
+The cervical vertebrae (numbered C1 through C7 from top to bottom) are the seven vertebrae in your neck that form the upper part of your spine, between the skull and the chest.

-The thoracic vertebrae are the 12 bones between your neck and your lower back.
+The thoracic vertebrae (numbered T1 through T12 from top to bottom) are the 12 bones between your neck and your lower back.
 Thoracic vertebrae have cup-shaped surfaces called facets, in which the ribs rest and connect to the spine.
 These 'joints' help the ribs to move up and down during breathing.

-The lumbar vertebrae are the five largest and strongest of all vertebrae.
+The lumbar vertebrae (numbered L1 through L5 from top to bottom) are the five largest and strongest vertebrae.
 They are found in your lower back between the chest and hips.
 The strong muscles of the back are attached to the lumbar vertebrae.

 Your sacrum and coccyx are the bones found at the base of your spine.
-The triangular sacrum -- made up of five vertebrae fused together -- supports the spine and connects it to the pelvis.
-Your coccyx, or tailbone, is formed from four fused vertebrae and has little function.
+The triangular sacrum – usually made up of five vertebrae (S1 through S5) fused together, but possibly only four – supports the spine and connects it to the pelvis.
+Your coccyx, or tailbone, is usually formed from four fused vertebrae (Cx1 through Cx4), but possibly three or five, and has little function.

 The vertebral foramen is the hollow part of the vertebrae where the spinal chord (nerve tissues) attaches to your brain and sends signals all over your body.